 Orchids: Here’s a tropical and romantic blooming plant to try.
 The orchid is associated with the planet Venus and is used in love charms and sachets.
 The roots of the orchid were also used for love spells.
 In flower folklore, the orchid symbolizes luxury and love, refinement and nobility; the Phalaenopsis orchid symbolizes an enchanted evening.
 Orchids can be tough to grow in the average home environment.
 Care tip: Mature plants need bright light for best growth and flowering.
 Plan on investing in a grow light for orchids.
 A few species of orchids do perform better in a home setting than others, such as the Epidendrum, Paphiopedilum, Brassavola, and Phalaenopsis species.

-Firstly, I suggest getting to know you plants.
+Firstly, I suggest getting to know your plants.
 Find out where they are originally from and accommodate them to that environment as much as possible.
 African Violets, a very popular houseplant, is a rain forest plant.
 It grows on low branches of trees where it is protected from direct sun.
-Therefore, you’ll want to keep your violets out of direct sun.
-If you notice its leaves turning white or yellow and getting soft try moving it to a north facing window or deeper into the house.
+Therefore, you’ll want to keep your violets out of the direct sun.
+If you notice its leaves turning white or yellow and getting soft try moving it to a north-facing window or deeper into the house.
 They also like more water than most plants, being from the rainforest.
-Were most of your plants can go for a week or more without water your violet, though alive, won’t grow much.
+Where most of your plants can go for a week or more without water your violet, though alive, won’t grow much.

 Plants need more water in the warm summer months than in the winter.
 As the temperature drops outside, let it get a little cooler inside, this will clue your plants that it’s time to stop growing.
 I’m not saying expose your plants to frost, as this would kill them.
 Just let it get cool, as long as you’re comfortable, your plants should be as well.